YukiAtsusaka/cWise/README.md

 #> female       -0.2044     0.4119 -0.496   0.620
 #> age           0.0595     0.0394  1.511   0.131
 ```

+`$Coefficients` show main restuls.
+They suggest that female and older respondents are more likely to possess the sensitive trait of interest. `$AuxiliaryCoef` list esimated coefficients for being attentive in the crosswise model.

 ##  `cmreg.p`: Regression with the Latent Sensitive Trait as a Predictor